Difference between credit ratings and Credit Scores Explained

 Application of External Ratings

 Banks have the option to select credit rating agencies of their choice for both risk weighting and risk management purposes.
 However, Banks do not have permission from RBI to “cherry-pick” the assessments provided by different credit rating agencies.
 If a bank decides to employ the ratings of particular credit rating agencies, for a known type of claim, it can use the ratings of those credit rating agencies.
 Nevertheless, some of these claims may be rated by other chosen credit rating agencies whose ratings the bank has decided not to use.
-But banks are not permitted to use one agency’s rating for one corporate bond, and at the same time use another agency’s rating for another exposure to the same counterparty.
+However banks are not permitted to use one agency’s rating for one corporate bond, and at the same time use another agency’s rating for another exposure to the same counterparty.
 Anyway, it is allowed, when the respective exposures are rated by one of the selected credit rating agencies, whose ratings the bank has decided to use.
 External assessments for one entity within a corporate group cannot be used to risk weight other entities within the same group.

 Credit ratings are usually expressed as letter grades like A1+, A1-, A2, A3, A4, etc.

 It is obligatory on the part of banks to disclose the names of the credit rating agencies that they use for the risk weighting of their assets.
-Risk Weight Mapping of Long Term Ratings of the chosen Domestic Rating Agencies is as under.
+Risk Weight Mapping of Long-term Term Ratings of the chosen Domestic Rating Agencies is as under.

 Originally posted on July 22, 2014, edited and reposted on February 13, 2023